prakharp/InterviewQuestions/Java8.md

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>
+## Q. Is it possible to define our own Functional Interface?
+What is @FunctionalInterface?
+What are the rules to define a Functional Interface?
+Yes, it is possible to define our own Functional Interfaces.
+We use Java SE 8’s @FunctionalInterface annotation to mark an interface as Functional Interface.
+We need to follow these rules to define a Functional Interface:
+•Define an interface with one and only one abstract method.
+•We cannot define more than one abstract method.
+•Use @FunctionalInterface annotation in the interface definition.
+•We can define any number of other methods like Default methods, Static methods.
+•If we override java.lang.Object class’s method as an abstract method, which does not count as an abstract method.
+Below example illustrate the defining our own Functional Interface:
+Let's create Sayable interface annotated with @FunctionalInterface annotation.
+''' java
+@FunctionalInterface
+interface Sayable{
+ void say(String msg); // abstract method
+}
+'''
+Let's demonstrate a custom functional interface via the main() method
 ## Q. What is StringJoiner?

 The class is StringJoinerused to create a sequence of strings separated by a separator with the ability to append a prefix and suffix to the resulting string: